metalbear-co/mirrord.dev/content/docs/overview/configuration.md

 [`feature.network.incoming.mode`](#feature-network-incoming-mode) is set to `"stealer" `, and you want to avoid redirecting traffic from some ports (for example, traffic from a health probe, or other heartbeat-like traffic).

-#### feature.network.incoming.port_mapping {#feature-network-incoming-port_mapping}

-Mapping for local ports to remote ports.

-This is useful when you want to mirror/steal a port to a different port on the remote machine.
-For example, your local process listens on port `9333` and the container listens on port `80`.
-You'd use `[[9333, 80]]`

 #### feature.network.incoming.ignore_localhost {#feature-network-incoming-ignore_localhost}